Close Menu

 Recognition is not nearly enough.
 We require activity.

 We require doctor that are educated to identify and deal with bust cancer cells early and equitably in Black ladies, and that will certainly pay attention to Black ladies, in spite of our age and history.
 We require extra scientific tests and study concentrated especially on bust cancer cells in Black ladies.
 We require regulation that holds firms liable for the hazardous chemicals they place in our individual treatment items, and we require to purchase grassroots companies like Black Ladies for Health due to the fact that we remain in the area, informing and conserving lives on a daily basis.
-Bust cancer cells is not simply an individual disaster; it is a public health and wellness failing.
+Breast cancer cells is not simply an individual disaster; it is a public health and wellness failing.

 We can not pay for to be quiet.
 We can not pay for to wait.
 Since every Black lady shed to bust cancer cells is a sis, a mom, a little girl, a leader, a light snuffed out prematurely.

-Arnedra Jordan is the Task Supervisor for Charm Justice and Bust Wellness Campaigns at Black Ladies for Health.
+Arnedra Jordan is the Task Supervisor for Charm Justice and Breast Wellness Campaigns at Black Ladies for Health.
 She is a political researcher and long time supporter for bust health and wellness, ecological health and wellness, reproductive justice, and the health of Black ladies and ladies.

 Review the complete post on the initial website